 Does the Tour include airfare?

 No. I tried it once but found that most people have air miles built up that they want to use.
-People also have very special ideas as to traveling before the Tour and after, so it makes better sense to contact your own travel professional.
+People also have very special ideas as to traveling before the Tour and after, so it makes better sense to book your own flights.

 What city does the Tour start in and what city does it end in?

 The Tour officially starts in Como on Sat at and ends in Modena.
-There is a 6:59PM Mandatory Reception on Sat the 6th. in Bar area to receive information and meet everyone.
+There is a 5:59PM Mandatory Meeting on the first day of the Tour to be briefed and to meet everyone.